areseny/testproject/README.md

 Run the Rails server in a terminal - `bundle exec rails s`

-Run Mailcatcher - `mailcatcher`

 Run redis in another terminal - `redis-server`

 Run sidekiq in another terminal - `bundle exec sidekiq`

-Go to `localhost:8080` to see if it's up.
+Check `localhost:3000/recipes/anyone` to see if it's up.

 ## Adding a new step

 To add a new step, add the step logic under its own file in `app/logic/steps`.
 Subclass `Conversion::Steps::Step`.
+I've left a couple of sample ones - `RotThirteen` is a basic one that involves serving back a different file than was supplied.

 Add the class name into the array `StepClass.all_steps` method.
 Otherwise the system won't know it's there.